GENIVI/meta-ivi/README.md

 ------------------

 URI: git://git.yoctoproject.org/poky
-> branch:   fido
+> branch:   jethro
-> revision: eb4a134a60e3ac26a48379675ad6346a44010339
+> revision: fc45deac89ef63ca1c44e763c38ced7dfd72cbe1

 URI: git://git.openembedded.org/meta-openembedded
 > layer:    meta-oe
-> branch:   fido
+> branch:   jethro
-> revision: 5b0305d9efa4b5692cd942586fb7aa92dba42d59
+> revision: c63423e305c0c68e2a9aa1ae2e7509352a85c871

-Using the above git sha's and the master meta-ivi branch, bitbaking kronos-image is known to work (the kronos-image build should be aligned with GENIVI 9.0).
+Using the above git sha's and the master meta-ivi branch, bitbaking leviathan-image is known to work (the leviathan-image build should be aligned with GENIVI 10.0).

 For creating a specific GENIVI compliant image version, please make sure you git checkout the related meta-ivi branch and follow the build instructions